libgit2/libgit2sharp/libgit2sharp/backlog.md

 ### Core

+ - Resolve: Get rid of read_header call() when type is not specified.
+Within the wrapper method, send the object type as an out param to help with the C -> C# marshaling
  - Refactor the error handling (OutputResult -> Exceptions)
  - Launch Code Analysis
  - Implement Repository.Init() once it's available in libgit2